n1md7/airspace/README.md

 ## Run the application `php artisan serve`

+There is *.env.example* file which have to rename with *.env* and database credentials should be change too.

 I used php laravel for back-end and Reactjs for front-end

 For the server side controller is located under  app/Http/Controllers/CommitController.php.
 Model is located under app/Commit.php

 Reactjs files are in the resources/js/components/* Loader file is in views/welcome.blade.php

-I have included vendor folder as well just in case but for some reason there will be missing packages it might need to run `composer install`
+I have included vendor folder as well just in case but if for some reason there will be missing packages it might need to run `composer install`

+and then it will work on 8000 port.
+127.0.0.1:8000 or localhost:8000